GandhiCloudLab/terraform-gitops-cp-catalogs-waiops-aimgr-draft/README.md

-# IBM Cloud Pak for Watson AIOps AI-Manager Operator Catalog module
+# IBM Cloud Pak for Watson AIOps Operator Catalog module

 Module to populate a gitops repository with the resources needed to install the operator catalogs required to install IBM Cloud Pak for Watson AIOps components such as AI-Manager, Event Manager and Infra Automation.